AppsFlyerSDK/Unity/README.md

 Whats new:

-1. Update native SDK (iOS & Android) with the latests. for details plesae refer native release notes.
+V-4.3
+- Fixed Android build issue.
+- Updated iOS native SDK to v4.3.7

-2. For iOS: add the Security.framework
+For iOS: add the Security.framework

 Installation instructions for the AppsFlyer's plugin: